Skip to main content

 Re-enabling

-The global enabled: false switch overrides everything — rules, rollout, all of it.
-Use it for true emergencies.
-Note: setting rollout_percentage: 0 does not disable the flag.
-When rollout is 0 and enabled is true, the flag evaluates to true for all users.
-The toggle (which flips enabled) is the correct kill switch.
+The global enabled toggle overrides everything — rules and rollout alike.
+Setting rollout to 0% does not disable the flag.
+When the flag is enabled with rollout at 0, it evaluates to true for all users.
+The toggle (which flips the enabled field) is the correct kill switch — not the rollout percentage.

 Add it to your runbooks

-Kill switches are only useful if engineers know they exist and know how to trigger them under pressure.
+Kill switches are only useful if your team knows they exist and knows how to use them under pressure.
 Add a section to your incident runbooks:

 If [service X] is degraded: